Skip to main content

 What should I know about the weather in Central Florida?

 Central Florida has a humid subtropical climate with hot, rainy summers (highs around 90°F) and mild, dry winters (lows around 50°F).
-Hurricane season runs from June to November, bringing heavy storms.
-Afternoon thunderstorms are common in summer, while winters are sunny and comfortable.
+Hurricane season runs June–November, bringing storms and heavy rain.
+Afternoon thunderstorms are common in summer, while winters are comfortable with low humidity.

 How do I find reliable moving services?